Amniote: Traditional classification

 This rather orderly scheme is the one most commonly found in popular and basic scientific works.
 It has come under critique from cladistics, as the class Reptilia is paraphyletic—it has given rise to two other classes not included in Reptilia.

-Most species described as microsaurs, formerly grouped in the extinct and prehistoric amphibian group lepospondyls, has been placed in the newer clade Recumbirostra, and shares many anatomical features with amniotes which indicates they were amniotes themselves.
+Most species described as microsaurs, formerly grouped in the extinct and prehistoric amphibian group lepospondyls, have been placed in the newer clade Recumbirostra, and share many anatomical features with amniotes, which indicates they were amniotes themselves.

 Classification into monophyletic taxa

 A different approach is adopted by writers who reject paraphyletic groupings.
 One such classification, by Michael Benton, is presented in simplified form below.